DataDog/integrations-core/openldap/README.md

        EOF
    ```

-3. Create an encrypted password with `slappasswd`
+3. Create an encrypted password with `slappasswd`.
 4. Add a new user:

    ```text